 - Criminal mischief is considered a disorderly persons offense if the monetary damages are $500 or less

-- If the actions of criminal mischief recklessly cause a death, the offense will be considered a second degree crime
+- If the actions of criminal mischief recklessly cause death, the offense will be considered a second-degree crime

-Fourth degree Criminal Mischief can lead to a maximum 18 months in prison and up to a $10,000 fine
+Fourth-degree Criminal Mischief can lead to a maximum of 18 months in prison and up to a $10,000 fine

 Disorderly persons Criminal Mischief may result in a six (6) month jail sentence and a $1,000 fine